 Anne Gibbons, associate chaplain and director of the Bonner Leader Program, received the “Humanitarian Award,” given to a faculty or staff member “who serves as a role model to the student body.”
 Gibbons was described as a “joyful leader who embodies integrity, teaches and challenges, and deeply cares for others, and continues to be an example to us all.”

-Fabian Miramontes ’18 was named “Man of Diversity,” an award that “honors a male student who is active and committed to the mission of Lynchburg College, ensuring that all members of our community are treated in a fair and equitable manner.”
+Fabian Miramontes ’18 was named “Man of Diversity,” an award that “honors a male student who is active and committed to the mission of University of Lynchburg, ensuring that all members of our community are treated in a fair and equitable manner.”
 He was described as “always going above and beyond for everyone” and someone who “makes everyone feel loved.”

 “Woman of Diversity” was Jerica Simmons ’18.
-She was described as a “hardworking” and “headstrong” woman who is “passionate about diversity and inclusion” and “made her mark with the many efforts that resulted when she stood in front of a crowd of administrators, trustees, faculty, staff, and students, and started the dialogues that shook up the campus climate at Lynchburg College.”
+She was described as a “hardworking” and “headstrong” woman who is “passionate about diversity and inclusion” and “made her mark with the many efforts that resulted when she stood in front of a crowd of administrators, trustees, faculty, staff, and students, and started the dialogues that shook up the campus climate at University of Lynchburg.”

 The “Office of Equity and Inclusion Organization of the Year” went to the Black Student Association.
 In nominating the organization for the award, one student wrote, “This organization has made me passionate about unifying the campus and promoting culture and history to not only the College but Lynchburg as a whole.
 It has helped me gain so many leadership qualities and build lifelong friendships.
 It has brought students out of their shells and left a memorable mark.”